Zydeco Louisiana Iris Garden

 Diseases and Pests

-Fortunately, Louisiana irises are not prone to many diseases and insect pests.
+In their native range, Louisiana irises are not prone to many diseases and insect pests.
 Most growers are able to easily endure any small nuisances without having to resort to insecticides or other treatments.
+In other sections of the country, some additional problems are reported, and the grower is advised to seek information on local conditions.
+Some the links on the Culture Resources page may be useful.

 Rust appears as red to dark-brown powdery spots, often surrounded by a yellow margin, on leaves and stems.
 Leaves may become severely discolored and die back.
 The rust does not appear to damage the plants severely, but it does make the beds look bad.
 Avoiding too much fertilizer, especially high nitrogen, is said to potentially limit the spread of rust.
-Some growers feel that cow manure, specifically, may promote rust and that sedge may be a carrier of rust (and a nuisance in general).
+Some growers feel that cow manure, specifically, may promote rust.

 The best way to avoid rust is to remove and discard withered leaves.
 Rust is a soil borne fungus, and if infected leaves are not permitted to decay in the garden, the life cycle of the fungus is disrupted.
 Stands of Iris fulva in the wild are often infested with rust.
 This is not due to gardeners who applied too much nitrogen, but rather by their unavailability to clean up and dispose of the infected foliage.

-If an infestation of rust does begin, it is important to remove affected foliage to the extent possible (put it in the garbage, not the compost pile).
-Some growers recommend spraying plants in the area of the rust with such products as Ortho's Garden Disease Control or Fertiloam Systemic Fungicide.
+If an infestation of rust does begin, it is important to remove affected foliage to the extent possible (put it in the garbage can, not the compost pile).
+Some growers recommend spraying plants in the area of the rust with such products as Ortho's Garden Disease Control or Fertiloam Systemic Fungicide, but there is no substitute for removing the infected leaves from the garden.
+If the bad foliage remains, the rust is likely to return the next year; if it is removed, there may not be another outbreak for some years.

 Leaf Miner is indicated by white steaks along the leaves, particularly near the base, in hot weather.
+It is caused by the larva of a type of fly.
 The outermost leaves may collapse, and, if they become unsightly, can simply be removed.
 Leaf miners rarely cause enough trouble to warrant treatment with an insecticide.
-A freeze will kill them.

-Iris borer may be a problem now and then, but it is more serious in areas where bearded irises are grown.
+Iris borer may be a problem now and then in the Gulf South, but it is more serious to the north and in areas where bearded irises are grown.
 The worm enters the rhizome and may hollow it out and effectively kill it or destroy its ability to produce a bloom stalk.
 The first sign of a borer may be a center leaf in a fan that turns yellow and dies.
 This occurs because the borer, first deposited on the leaves, has worked its way down to the rhizome and devoured the growing tip.
 If one watches for center leaf damage, the borer can sometimes be found and destroyed before the rhizome is seriously injured.
-A rhizome damaged by a borer will often produce offsets unaffected by the problem.
+Some chewed or damaged foliage may be evident early, before the borer has reached the rhizome.
+Sometimes it is possible to gently spread the leaves of a fan and kill the critter before it does real damage.
+A rhizome damaged by a borer will often produce offsets unaffected by the problem, so there is no need to discard the entire plant.

-Sun scald is not a disease, but a condition resulting from the sun scorching the rhizomes in midsummer, causing them to become mushy and to deteriorate.
-Mulching solves this problem.
+Sun scald is not a disease, but a condition resulting from the sun scorching an exposed rhizomes in midsummer, causing them to become mushy and to deteriorate.
+Unlike bearded irises, Louisiana iris rhizomes do not naturally grow along the top of the soil, but usually just below the soil level.
+Sometimes, especially late in a season, the top of the rhizome may be come exposed.
+Adding soil or a mulch solves this problem.

 Cutworms are sometimes a problem.
-Cutworms are chewing insects that will cut base leaves and disrupt growth.
+Cutworms are chewing insects that will sever leaves and disrupt growth.
 One recommendation is a fertilizer fortified with an insecticide, such as that sold for control of lawn chinch bugs.